dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/permalinks.md

 - [Get a Version of a Value in a Resource](reading-and-searching-resources.md#get-a-version-of-a-value-in-a-resource)
 - [Get the Version History of a Resource](reading-and-searching-resources.md#get-the-version-history-of-a-resource)

-## Resolving Knora ARK URLs
+## Resolving DSP-API ARK URLs

-A Knora ARK URL is intended to be resolved by the [Knora ARK resolver](https://github.com/dhlab-basel/ark-resolver).
+A DSP-API ARK URL is intended to be resolved by the [DSP-API ARK resolver](https://github.com/dhlab-basel/ark-resolver).

-## Knora ARK URL Format
+## DSP-API ARK URL Format

 For details, see [Archival Resource Key (ARK) Identifiers](../../05-internals/design/api-v2/ark.md).

 ### ARK URLs for Projects

-The format of a Knora project ARK URL is as follows:
+The format of a DSP-API project ARK URL is as follows:

 ```
 http://HOST/ark:/NAAN/VERSION/PROJECT